All Episodes

 A Georgia woman called 911 to report the delivery of a wrong order from a Chinese restaurant.

-The Savannah, Georgia, Metro Police released an audio recording of a recent call to local media to highlight the type of calls people should not be making in 911.
+The Savannah, Georgia Metro Police released an audio recording of a recent call to local media to highlight the type of calls people should not be making in 911.

-The woman said when she was asked what was her emergency.
+The woman said when she was asked what was her emergency, I need the police.

-It's this Hong Kong restaurant type restaurant to go.
+It's this Hong Kong restaurant-type restaurant to go.

-I ordered food, and they done bring the wrong food.
+I ordered food and they done bring the wrong food.

-I need someone to handle this.
+Uh-huh, I need someone to handle this.

 They released that call showing how stupid citizens are wasting their time and resources.

-Call 9-1.
+Call 911.

-Where did where does this start?
+Where does this start?

-That's exactly right.
+It's exactly right.

 The government fixes everything.

-Exactly right, Mr. Snerdley, the government fixes everything.
+Exactly right, Mr. Snerdley.

-So if the Chinese restaurant screws you and doesn't bring you the egg fug that you want, and they brought you to Kung Pao Chicken.
+So if the Chinese restaurant screws you and doesn't bring you the egg fuo young that you want and they brought you to Kung Pao Chicken And they won't change your order and give you what you want.

 You call 911.